front-commerce/developers.front-commerce.com/source/docs/essentials/extend-the-graphql-schema.md

 }
 ```

-You must now have a real value returned!
+You should now have a real value returned!

 ```json
 {